haseeb0127/testrepo/README.md

 # testrepo

 ##editing the file
-its a mark down file in repository.
+its a markdown file in repository.